Speed limits in Japan: Police enforcement

 Although there is no official tolerance for exceeding the speed limit, most drivers in Japan tend to drive over the speed limit on major roads.
 Police enforcement varies depending on the jurisdiction, officers, traffic flow and street types, but 19 km/h above the speed limit on an expressway and 14 km/h above the limit are generally tolerated on other streets.

 In 2020, a total of 1,162,420 speeding tickets were issued across Japan, and only 199 tickets were issued for speeding between 0 and 14 km/h over the limit.
 Of the 199 tickets for speeding 0–14 km/h over the limit, Iwate Prefectural Police alone issued 166 tickets.
 For speeding between 15 and 19 km/h over the limit, Hokkaido, Aichi, Kyoto, Osaka and Fukuoka had the largest shares of tickets issued.

 In contrast, Okinawa did not issue any tickets for speeding between 0 and 19 km/h over the limit.
 Tokyo Metropolitan Police issued a total of 68,693 speeding tickets, but gave out only seven tickets for speeding between 0 and 19 km/h over the limit.
 Some jurisdictions, such as Tokyo Metropolitan Police, release traffic enforcement locations on their websites.

-Speed limit guidelines
+Speed limit criteria

-There is also a major distinction between surface streets (一般道路, ippan dōro) and expressways (高速道路, kōsoku dōro) in terms of speed limit regulations, with different criteria applied for each.
+Statutory speed limits provide the default limits, but posted regulatory speed limits are determined separately according to the design and use of the road.
+Japan distinguishes between surface streets (一般道路, ippan dōro) and expressways (高速道路, kōsoku dōro) in terms of speed limit regulations, with different criteria used to determine their regulatory speed limits.

-Although some surface streets such as viaducts, trunk and bypass roads are built to expressway standards, many are not legally classified as expressways and are typically distinguishable by the colour of direction signs: surface streets use blue direction signs while expressways use green signs.
+Although some surface streets such as viaducts, trunk and bypass roads are built to expressway standards, many are not legally classified as expressways.
+They can generally be distinguished by the colour of direction signs: surface streets use blue direction signs while expressways use green signs.

 Surface streets

 Speed limits for surface streets are set within ±10 km/h of the reference speed limit below.
 Reference speed limits do not apply to expressways.

-A speed limit may not exceed 60 km/h for any streets with at-grade intersections or where pedestrians or cyclists are permitted.
-To exceed the 60 km/h threshold, the street must undergo costly grade separation to become a controlled-access highway.
+A speed limit may not exceed 60 km/h for streets with at-grade intersections or where pedestrians or cyclists are permitted.
+To exceed the 60 km/h threshold, the street must undergo costly grade separation to be a controlled-access highway.